ephemeral-laboratories/usemy-name-site/principles/do-not-compare-names.md

 This is probably the most intuitively obvious one.

-People’s names are certainly not globally unique.
+People's names are certainly not globally unique.

 30,000 people in the US are named “James Smith”, the most common name.
 [Source](https://fivethirtyeight.com/features/whats-the-most-common-name-in-america/)